 This course explores the principles and practices of art gallery management.
 Topics include the history of art galleries, artist and client relations, gallery space and design, collections management, staging an exhibition and art marketing.
 The role of the art dealer and all aspects of gallery management will be discussed in theoretical terms and in case study analyses and on-site visits to Rome's contemporary art galleries.

 3 credit hours.
 Pre-requisites: An introductory-level Art History or Management course or permission of the instructor.
-This course satisfies the information literacy and oral presentation requirements.
 Students are responsible for all entry fees.

 AHPH 302 - ART, CREATIVITY AND BEAUTY